nain415/td2/README.md

 3. consider visuals, draw visuals
 4. encode visuals

-1 - all players whose names start with 'S' or 's', and have a common game with another player who also is like that.  data about them
+1 (3d plot) - all players whose names start with 'S' or 's', and have a common game with another player who also is like that.  data about them

 SELECT playerName, ROUND(secondsPlayed / POW(60.0,2), 2) as hours_played, gamesPlayed, classicElo
 FROM